 One to appreciate the importance of a good education, Linney attended Brown University and graduated with a bachelor’s degree in theatre arts in 1986.
 Afterward, she studied at the famed Juilliard School in New York, immersing herself in the acclaimed Arts Theatre School, graduating in 1990.
 Following appearances on Broadway, she made her first film appearance in Lorenzo’s Oil (1992).
 Her big break came in the film Primal Fear (1996), alongside Richard Gere.
 Director Clint Eastwood was captivated with her performance and recruited her to play his estranged daughter in Absolute Power (1997).
 Since then, the 55-year-old actress has been nominated for three Academy Awards – You Can Count on Me (2000), Kinsey (2004), and The Savages (2007) – six Golden Globes, and four Tony Awards, continuing to mesmerize her audiences.

-Most recently, Linney is starring opposite Jason Bateman on Netflix’s hit series Ozark, which will return for season three later in 2019.
-She is also appearing in a second Netflix drama, Tales of the City, which will debut in June 2019.
+Most recently, Linney is starring opposite Jason Bateman on Netflix’s hit series Ozark, and on the Netflix drama, Tales of the City.

 Laura Linney is sincere and straight to the point, reserved and wisely cautious with her words.
 But in this interview with ROUTE, we get a lovely opportunity to really meet one of the finest actresses on-screen today.